Cassidy-Gasteiger/DamageDetectors/README.md

 For image classification, we will build a Convolutional Neural Network.
 The network will be composed of an image encoder, connected layers that encode the geolocation features, a layer to combine the encoded terms and finally, a multi-class prediction layer.
 The combined image and geolocation embedding will be appended to a softmax layer resulting in a one-hot encoded vector.

-To achieve optimal results, we’ll do hyperparameter tuning, e.g., number of layers, embedding size, Adam Optimizer parameters, etc. When testing generalizability on the xBD dataset, we will:
+To achieve optimal results, we’ll do hyperparameter tuning, e.g., number of layers, embedding size, and Adam Optimizer parameters.
+When testing generalizability on the xBD dataset, we will:
-1)	Use unsupervised algorithms like k-Means + Transfer Learning, DBSCAN and GMM to generate clusters of images with and without buildings.
+1. Use unsupervised algorithms like k-Means + Transfer Learning, DBSCAN and GMM to generate clusters of images with and without buildings.
-2)	In images with buildings, use a segmentation approach to capture each building’s polygon.
+2. In images with buildings, use a segmentation approach to capture each building’s polygon.
-3)	Apply the CNN model on the encoded building images and analyze the results across each hurricane.
+3. Apply the CNN model on the encoded building images and analyze the results across each hurricane.

 We’ll experiment with PyTorch and TensorFlow and use the PACE COC-ICE cluster.